Lavender oil is well-known for its many uses such as treating human anxiety and other ailments, but is lavender oil safe for dogs?

 For calming effects, a drop or two on your dog’s collar can be effective, or even adding a drop or two on your dog’s favorite stuffed animal.

-4. Store the Lavandula Lube in a Protected Location
+4. Store the Lavender Oil in a Safe Location

 When you’re through with the lavender oil, always keep it in a medicine cabinet or out of reach from your dog to avoid accidental ingestion.
 Keep the carrier oils out of your dog’s reach as well.